-1. Rain Garden and Bioretention Swale
+1. Bioretention Cell and Bioretention Swale

-Rain gardens are shallow landscaped depressions containing an amended soil mix and native plants that receive stormwater runoff (see Standard Details NDP-2, 6, 7, 8, 9, 10).
-Rain gardens can be designed to mimic natural conditions, where the soils and plants work together to store, treat, infiltrate, and slow runoff.
-Rain gardens are a landscape amenity that can be applied in various settings.
+Bioretention Cells are shallow landscaped depressions containing an amended soil mix and native plants that receive stormwater runoff (see Standard Details NDP-2, 6, 7, 8, 9, 10).
+Bioretention Cells can be designed to mimic natural conditions, where the soils and plants work together to store, treat, infiltrate, and slow runoff.
+Bioretention Cells are a landscape amenity that can be applied in various settings.

-Bioretention swales are similar to rain gardens, except that they are typically linear (e.g., narrower and longer than a rain garden, see Standard Detail NDP-3), and the bottom may be sloped.
+Bioretention swales are similar to Bioretention Cells, except that they are typically linear (e.g., narrower and longer than a Bioretention Cell, see Standard Detail NDP-3), and the bottom may be sloped.
 Bioretention swales can be designed with or without underdrains.